freeheeling/whether_sweater/README.md

 ```
 ### Refreshing VCR Test Cassettes

-Errors will occassionally occur when testing with VCR.
+Errors will occasionally occur when testing with VCR.
 To refresh the cassettes being used, delete the cassettes directory within the spec folder and run `bundle exec rspec`.
 Reference the [VCR documentation](https://github.com/vcr/vcr) for more information pertaining to VCR cassettes.